-The bill also stipulates that each district must consist of one or more contiguous election precincts and should aim to have an equal population based on the most recent federal decennial census.
-Furthermore, it mandates that council members be elected by the electors of their respective districts, with candidates required to be residents of those districts.
-The council of cities with fewer than twenty-five thousand (25,000) inhabitants will determine the implementation method of the ordinance at least ninety (90) days before the next general election.
-An emergency clause is included, making the act effective on July 1, 2025.
+The bill also outlines that each district must consist of one or more contiguous election precincts and should aim to contain an equal number of people based on the most recent census.
+Furthermore, it mandates that council members be elected by the electors of their respective geographic districts, with candidates required to be residents of those districts.
+For cities with fewer than twenty-five thousand inhabitants that choose to establish districts, the council must determine the implementation method at least ninety (90) days before the next general election.
+The act declares an emergency and is set to take effect on July 1, 2025.

 Statutes affected: